mosn/htnn/site/content/en/docs/reference/plugins/post_lua.md

 ## Description

-This plugin is the same as the `pre_lua` plugin, but runs around proxying the request to the upstream cluster.
+The `postLua` plugin is the same as the `preLua` plugin, but runs around proxying the request to the upstream cluster.

 Because Envoy uses the onion model to proxy requests, the execution order is: